-If fish planting has been going on since the mid to late 1800s, why didn't the dramatic declines begin to occur until the last two decades?
-The answer probably lies in the cumulative effects of fragmentation.
-Within their habitat, not all water carries equal value: some ponds are better homes or serve certain functions better than others.
+Within MYLF habitat, not all waterbodies provide ideal habitat.
 Ponds that may be good for feeding may not be the best sites for breeding or over-wintering.
 Matthews and Pope (1999) documented seasonal movement between ponds.
-In addition to seasonal movements, some sites may produce many frogs; others maintain their populations by immigration from more productive sites.
-Before fish were introduced, there was connectivity, and thus potential for effective movement, between the ponds.
-Frogs could freely move between ponds to achieve their seasonal needs, and ponds that lost frogs could be recolonized from nearby locations.
+In addition to seasonal movements, recruitment may be high at some locations, while other waterbodies maintain their populations through immigration from more productive sites.
+Before fish were introduced, there was connectivity, and thus potential for successful movement, between the ponds.
+Frogs could freely migrate between ponds to achieve their seasonal needs, and ponds that lost frogs could be recolonized from nearby locations.
+The isolation of frog populations has been exacerbated by the effects of both introduced fish and amphibian chytrid fungus.

-Because trout and MYLFs are largely mutually exclusive (Bradford et al. 1994, Knapp 1996), the introduction of trout fragmented the historic connectivity.
-Gauntlets of predatory fish impeded seasonal movements.
-Fish populated most deep water over-wintering sites.
-Frog populations became fragmented and isolated.
-Then, if the population of a pond was wiped out by a catastrophic event like drought, disease, or winter-kill, often there were no adjacent source sites for recolonization.
-The addition of environmental stressors, such as chytrid and climate change, may have increased the frequency of local catastrophic events (Blaustein et al. 2011).
+Because trout and MYLFs are largely mutually exclusive (Bradford 1989, Bradford et al. 1993, Knapp 1996), the introduction of trout fragments the historic connectivity of MYLF habitat.
+Dense populations of predatory fish impede seasonal movements and occupy many deep water over-wintering sites formerly used by MYLFs.
+Frog populations have subsequently become fragmented and isolated.
+Then, if the MYLF population of a smaller waterbody is wiped out by a catastrophic event like drought, disease, or winter-kill, often there are no adjacent source sites for recolonization.
+The addition of environmental stressors, such as amphibian chytrid fungus and climate change, may have increased the frequency of local catastrophic events (Blaustein et al. 2011).
 Not only do populations become more isolated with the loss of connectivity, but with isolation, there is likely to be increased inbreeding and possible loss of genetic viability.
-Amphibian populations have been shown to have natural fluctuations (Pechmann et al. 1991).
-Without connectivity, the means to recover from an inherent drop in numbers would be more limited.
-What might have been a downward fluctuation two-hundred years ago could today, in the absence of connectivity, easily turn into another local extirpation.
-As isolated populations disappeared, the distance between potential sources increased.
-As isolation and environmental stressors increased, it is likely that the rate of frog declines increased.
+Amphibian populations have been shown to have natural fluctuations (Pechmann et al. 1991), but without connectivity, the means to recover from an inherent drop in numbers would be more limited.
+What might have been a downward fluctuation 200 years ago could today, in the absence of connectivity, result in extirpation.
+As isolated populations disappear, the distance between potential sources has increased.
+Thus, as isolation and environmental stressors continued to increase in magnitude, it is likely that the rate of frog declines will also increase.

-The recently discovered amphibian chytrid fungus (Batrachochytrium dendrobatidis; Bd), has compounded the effects of nonnative fish on MYLFs, causing serious losses in many populations throughout their ranges.
-Bd infection can result in chytridiomycosis (chytrid), which causes catastrophic disruption to the skin of infected adult frogs (Voyles et al. 2009, Rosenblum et al. 2012).
-Both species of MYLFs share the same pathological response to chytrid infection, including electrolyte imbalance, compromised ability to osmoregulate, and cascading effects on other organ systems.
+Amphibian chytrid fungus has compounded the effects of nonnative fish on MYLFs, causing serious losses in many populations throughout their ranges.
+Amphibian chytrid fungal infection can result in chytridiomycosis, a disease that causes catastrophic disruption to the skin of infected adult frogs (Voyles et al. 2009, Rosenblum et al. 2012).
+Both species of MYLFs share the same pathological response to amphibian chytrid fungal infection, including electrolyte imbalance, compromised ability to osmoregulate, and cascading effects on other organ systems.
 Many of these perturbations appear to be directly linked to physical disruption of the epidermis (Rosenblum et al. 2012).

-Virtually all remaining MYLF populations in SEKI are infected with chytrid.
-Studies indicate it recently spread through the Sierra Nevada (Morgan et al. 2007) and has infected nearly all MYLF populations including in SEKI.
-Most MYLF populations crashed within a few years after becoming infected, and many populations were extirpated.
-Chytrid fungus has thus been a major factor in accelerating the decline of MYLFs caused by non-native trout in the Sierra Nevada (Knapp et al. 2011).
+Studies demonstrate that amphibian chytrid fungus recently spread through the Sierra Nevada (Morgan et al. 2007, Vredenburg et al. 2010A, Voyles et al. 2012) and has infected nearly all MYLF populations, including those in SEKI.
+Most MYLF populations crash within a few years after becoming infected, and many populations have been extirpated.
+Amphibian chytrid fungus has thus been a major factor in accelerating the decline of MYLFs already well underway following the introduction of nonnative trout (Knapp et al. 2011).